-Keneuwe Lisenyane sits on a low brightly coloured plastic chair at Buyani Primary (near Lenasia).
-As she sings, holding up her fingers one by one, the semi-circle of grade one learners leans in to her, bright-eyed and hopeful.
-They hold up their fingers, joining in, copying her.
+JumpStart tutor, Keneuwe Lisenyane, sits on a low brightly coloured plastic chair at Buyani Primary, near Lenasia.
+One, two, three, four, five, once I caught a fish alive… As she sings, she holds up her fingers one by one.
+The semi-circle of grade one learners leans in to her, bright-eyed and hopeful.
+They hold up their fingers too, joining in, copying her, singing along beside her.

-A natural educator with a vast thirst for knowledge, Keneuwe remembers a game from her childhood: “I used to play school-school with my older sister, but in the game she was a cruel teacher who threatened to beat me.
-I knew I could do better!
-I would be a kind teacher if I got the chance…”
+“To inspire their trust and curiosity about you, and about numbers, you must get down to their level, both physically and emotionally,” she says, explaining her teaching philosophy.
+“JumpStart teaches us how to educate young children using different tools and tricks.”
+A natural educator with a vast thirst for knowledge, Keneuwe remembers a childhood game.
+“We used to play school-school with my older sister, but in the game she was a cruel teacher who threatened to beat me.
+I knew I could do better, and if I got the chance, I would be a kind teacher!”

 As a 20-year-old matriculant in 2011, she dreamed of following in her mother’s footsteps to become a teacher.
 Her goal was a Bachelor of Education, through UNISA, but the family’s purse wouldn’t stretch that far.
 Today, Keneuwe not only has the chance to teach, but she also has the opportunity to study further towards a Diploma in Grade R Teaching through SANTS with a JumpStart StudyAssist bursary.

-‘Ndizakulinda’ by Vusi Nova is a favourite song.
+‘Ndizakulinda’ by Vusi Nova is her favourite song.
 “I love this song about waiting,” says Keneuwe, “because I needed patience to get here.
 Thinking of the children, my passion, it’s been worth every minute.”